 Why are they myth-busting productivity tips?
 Because most of the productivity tips on the web are simply creations from people who have not actually been there and done it.

 The Key To Personal Productivity

 These tips are effective and will start to propel your career or business.
-So let’s start with the 10 most critical first.
+So let’s start with the ten most critical first.

-The leader of the company knows what they need, they need sales growth, improvements in customer service, more rapid product development or even cost reductions.
-The chances are that in your early career you may only be a small cog in a larger machine.
+The company leader knows what they need; they need sales growth, improvements in customer service, more rapid product development, or even cost reductions.
+The chances are that you may only be a small cog in a larger machine in your early career.
 But fear not, you can still impact the business.
 Be clear on the goals for your team and ensure that you deliver on these goals.

-It can be so easy to get bogged down in the day to day mundane tasks that you are unable to see the big picture.
+It can be so easy to get bogged down in day-to-day mundane tasks that you are unable to see the big picture.